cliffhall/Fismo/docs/faq.md

   * Each state can have an entrance guard; a function that will be called when a user enters a state
   * Each state can have an exit guard; a function that will be called when a user exits a state
   * Passing out of one state and into another, then, could trigger zero through two functions
-  * Guard code can do anything, but is so-called because it is a chance to revert the transaction
+  * Guard code can do anything, but is so-called because it is a chance to revert the transaction.
     - _An adventurer is chained to a post in the middle of the room_
       - They were chained there by a troll when they came into the room.
 (This happened in the entrance guard logic.)
       - The exit guard for the room can revert if the user's state for the machine representing the chain is "shackled".
       - Some action a user takes in that machine could switch them to the "unshackled" state.
       - Once unshackled, the user can attempt the transition to the other room again.
-      - Now the exit guard lets the user pass, and _maybe_ the entrance guard to the next room does as well - who knows?
+      - Now the guard lets the user exit, but who knows what the entrance guard to the next room has in store?

 ### What's in a Fismo Machine configuration?
 * The address of an operator contract which is used to invoke actions.